Three teenagers sitting on a sofa.

 You can access the new KQ7 documents, full quality frameworks, and toolkits on The Hub here.

-In April 2023 we held a live, online, briefing for providers, managers and external managers of registered services for children and young people.
-During the webinar we shared some overarching messages for the sector, on developments and practice themes identified throughout the previous inspection year; considerations from a registration perspective; work being carried out by our Safe Staffing team; our methodology for the coming inspection year; and the increasing focus on young people’s voice and participation.
+In April 2024 we held a live, online, briefing for providers, managers and external managers of registered services for children and young people.
+During the webinar we shared some overarching messages for the sector, on developments and practice themes identified throughout the previous inspection year; our methodology for the coming inspection year; and the increasing focus on young people’s voice and participation.
 You can watch the recording of the webinar here.

 Two people making a love heart shape using their arms, looking away from the camera to the blue sky in the background.